iain/dotfiles/README.md

 Programmers can be very anal about fonts, so if you don't like it, feel free to use something different.

-### Terminal.app

-Don't forget to enable `Use bright colors for bold text` in Terminal.app, if you have trouble reading stuff.

 ### iTerm2

-iTerm2 is totally awesome, but you cannot import and export your settings.
-So here are my more interesting settings.

 In the iTerm2 General settings, check `Load preferences from a user-defined folder or URL`.
 Fill in the text field to point to `/Users/your_name/.osx_settings/iterm2`.
 You might need to restart iTerm2 after that.

+### Terminal.app

+Don't forget to enable `Use bright colors for bold text` in Terminal.app, if you have trouble reading the colors.
+And choose the Pro theme of course.

 ## Credits